Wood-Look Vinyl Flooring

 Since hardwood is not recommended for moisture-prone areas like bathrooms and laundry rooms, you might opt for a vinyl floor that achieves the same look.
 Vinyl sheet is a great choice for these spaces because it has no (or very few) seams and its surface is incredibly resilient.
 Luxury vinyl tiles and planks — whether traditional LVT or rigid core — are 100% waterproof so when exposed to water, they will not swell, buckle or lose integrity.

-If you want to achieve a wood look in the basement, luxury vinyl tiles, luxury vinyl planks or vinyl sheet are suitable alternatives to solid hardwood.
+If you want to achieve a wood look in the basement, luxury vinyl tiles, luxury vinyl planks or vinyl sheet are suitable alternatives to solid hardwood floors.

 High Traffic Areas